FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - FreeFlyCam: Improves the default free camera in a multitude of ways.
 - Twisted's Command Binders: Provides a hotkey you can press to immediately go into "screenshot mode".
 - Equipment Toggle 2: Allows hiding your helmet or other equipment through a hotkey, configurable in the mod's INI.
+- Vanity Mirror SE: Provides a safe and easy way of opening Racemenu again.
+- Khajiits steal too: Now you can sell stolen goods at Khajiit caravans.

 ### Optional Creature Profile